 Playa de Palma and El Arenal beaches during tourist season

-This water channels are not specifically designated for kitesurfing but for the use of small sailing or motor boat crafts and the allowed speed inside the channel is 3 mph.
-Fines are of 3000 euros when you get caught by local police riding inside the buoys which are set 200 mts from the beach.
+This water channels are not specifically designated for kitesurfing but for the use of small sailing dinghies or small motor boats and the allowed speed within the channel is 3 mph.
+Fines are of 3000 euros when you get caught by police authorities riding inside the buoys which are set 200 mts from the beach.

 Never kitesurf inside the marked areas.
-During tourist season there’s a line of yellow buoys all along the beach and until the beach of El Arenal and the eastern end of Playa de Palma, disposed at a distance of 200 meters from the beach.
-This is regarded as swimmers area.
+During tourist season there’s a line of yellow buoys all along the beach and until the last part of the beach in El Arenal, disposed at a distance of 200 meters from the shore.
+This is area designated by the authorities as swimmers area.

-Before arriving to Playa de Palma/Can Pastilla, the promenade that starts in Palma which runs parallel to the sea during most of it there is no sandy areas but rocks and in the areas of it in which are some small beaches, there are also many beach users and families, making the use of that beaches for kitesurfing not suitable.
+Before arriving to Playa de Palma/Can Pastilla, the promenade that starts in Palma and runs parallel to the sea all the way until S’Arenal.
+During most of it, there is no sandy areas but rocks and in the areas where is sand, this small beaches, are also many swimmers, sunbathers and families.
+Making use of that beaches for kitesurfing purposes it is not possible.